Ron Liepert

-Ronald Liepert ECA (born October 8, 1949) is a Canadian politician from Alberta who serves as the Member of Parliament for Calgary Signal Hill in the House of Commons of Canada.
+Ronald Liepert ECA (born October 8, 1949) is a Canadian politician from Alberta who served as the Member of Parliament for Calgary Signal Hill in the House of Commons of Canada from 2015 until 2025.
 He previously served in the Cabinet of Alberta as Minister of Finance, Energy, Health and Wellness and Education under premiers Ed Stelmach and Alison Redford.
 From 2004 to 2012, he was a Member of the Legislative Assembly of Alberta, representing the constituency of Calgary-West, as a Progressive Conservative legislator.
 On April 12, 2014, Liepert won the federal Conservative nomination in Calgary Signal Hill, defeating incumbent Rob Anders, and was elected to parliament in 2015.
 He was re-elected in 2019 and 2021.

 Early life

 Liepert was born in Saltcoats, Saskatchewan in 1949.
 He grew up on his family's farm and attended a small rural school.
 He left high school in the middle of grade 11 at the age of 17.
 He moved to Alberta, where he took a job in Calgary with Rosco Steel.
 For three years Liepert returned to the family farm to help with the crop, but he became disillusioned with farming and he moved to Calgary permanently.
 He was working at Burns Foods in 1971 when he decided to enroll in the Columbia School of Broadcasting.
-In 1972, Liepert, married and with an infant daughter, joined CHAB (AM) in Moose Jaw, Saskatchewan.
+In 1972, Liepert, married and with an infant daughter, joined CHAB (AM) in Moose Jaw.
 In the mid-1970s he took a position with CFCW (AM) radio in Camrose, Alberta.
 In the late 1970s, he moved to the ITV network in Edmonton.

 From 1980 to 1985, Liepert held the position of Press Secretary to Premier Peter Lougheed.
-He served as a key aide to Lougheed during inter-provincial negotiations on energy policy and the Constitutional Accord of 1982.
-He also participated in a number of federal-provincial conferences.
+He served as a key aide to Lougheed during interprovincial negotiations on energy policy and the Constitutional Accord of 1982.
+He also participated in several federal–provincial conferences.
 Following that responsibility, he moved to the Ministry of Economic Development as the Trade Director of Western U.S. Operations.
 In 1991, he moved to the private sector to work for Telus where he was involved in both the purchase of Ed Tel and the BCTel merger in addition to the rebranding of AGT to Telus.
-From 2000 to 2004, Liepart owned his own public relations/communications consulting company and operated a childcare center in Calgary downtown area.
+From 2000 to 2004, Liepart owned his own public relations/communications consulting company and operated a childcare centre in Downtown Calgary.